DaniSenechal/Bioinformatics/README.md

 These projects are all completed.

 ## Inspiration
-This project was completed for CSC 315: Bioinformatics Programming and Analysis at ECSU in the Fall of 2019.
+These projects were completed for CSC 315: Bioinformatics Programming and Analysis at ECSU in the Fall of 2019.

 ## Authors
 Danielle Senechal